Adrian Monk: Fixations

 Over the course of the show (roughly 8 years), Monk overcomes many of his phobias and some aspects of his OCD.
 Though he has not been cured of many of them, if any at all, he has been able to put them in the back of his mind when involved in case work.
-One breakthrough is shown in the season 8 episode "Mr. Monk Goes to Group Therapy", when Adrian is locked in a car trunk with his fellow OCD patient and personal rival, Harold Krenshaw.
+One breakthrough is shown in Season 8 Episode 8,"Mr. Monk Goes to Group Therapy", when Adrian is locked in a car trunk with his fellow OCD patient and personal rival, Harold Krenshaw.
 During the terrifying trip, both men overcome their longstanding claustrophobia (fear of small spaces), as well as their own differences, resulting in them becoming friends.
-Possibly due to this, as well as the many cases Monk has solved over the years, he is reinstated as detective first class by Stottlemeyer in the season 8 episode "Mr. Monk and the Badge".
+Possibly due to this, as well as the many cases Monk has solved over the years, he is reinstated as detective first class by Stottlemeyer in Season 8 Episode 14,"Mr. Monk and the Badge".
 Though he is very excited about his reinstatement initially, Monk realizes that becoming a detective again did not mean that he would be happier.
-In a session with Dr. Bell, Monk realizes he was always happy as a private detective and consultant to the SFPD as his own boss.
-After overcoming his fear of heights and singlehandedly capturing a killer window-washer, Monk turns in his badge.
-In the series finale, he learns that his late wife, Trudy, had given birth to a daughter before they had met.
-The knowledge and events of the episode lead to him becoming more cheerful.
+In a session with Dr. Bell, Monk realizes he was relatively happier as a private detective and consultant to the SFPD as he had been his own boss.
+After overcoming his fear of heights and single-handedly capturing a killer window-washer, Monk turns in his badge.
+In the series finale, he learns that his late wife, Trudy, had given birth to a daughter years before they had met.
+The knowledge and events of the episode lead to him becoming more cheerful and overcoming a majority of his earlier fixations.